stennn2001/prooviulesanne/README.md

 ### Installation Steps

-Git clone and then navigato to root folder where 'manage.py' exists.
+Git clone and then navigate to root folder where 'manage.py' exists.

 1. **Create and activate a virtual environment**: